Trojans take out rival in finale

 “They were a part of the remarkable turnaround from two years ago when we did not win a game,” Wright said.
 “Those guys have been a pleasure to coach and they now become a part of a rich tradition here at Cross.
 I will give the underclassmen two weeks to rest then we will test in the weight room.”

-Among the players moving on are quarterback Kaden White, leading rusher Tylik Green and leading rusher Xavier Gattis.
-Key players returning are Gaines, junior running back Caleb Wright, sophomore running back Santory Jones and junior tight end Ashton Howard.
+Among the players moving on are quarterback Kaden White, leading rusher Green and leading receiver Xavier Gattis.
+Key players returning are Gaines, junior running back Wright, sophomore running back Jones and junior tight end Ashton Howard.

 Green and Haines were the leading tacklers for the Cross defense.